sensorium/Mozzi/README.txt

 INSTALLATION
 Download Mozzi and unzip it.
 It will probably have a name like "sensorium-Mozzi-2bee818".
 Rename the unzipped folder "Mozzi".
-Then, following the instructions from the Arduino libraries page: Open your Arduino sketchbook folder.
+Then, following the instructions from the Arduino libraries page:
+Open your Arduino sketchbook folder.
 If there is already a folder there called libraries, place the library folder in there.
-If not, create a folder called libraries in the sketchbook folder, and drop the library folder in there.
-Then re-start the Arduino programming environment, and you should see your new library in the Sketch > Import Library menu.
+If not, create a folder called libraries in the sketchbook folder, and drop the Mozzi folder in there.
+Then re-start the Arduino programming environment, and you should see Mozzi in the Sketch > Import Library menu.

 QUICK START